This post is about how to pass the BTLPT Texas certification exam.

-After three tries, much disappointment, and several pieces of humble pie, I finally passed that test!
-YES!!
+After two tries (3rd time was the charm!), much disappointment, and several pieces of humble pie, I passed that test!

 I want to share with you what I did differently the third time around so that you’ll know how to pass the BTLPT exam, too! (and hopefully the first time!).

 Grab a FREE Set of BTLPT Writing Samples!

 Jump right to the BTLPT tips if you want.
 Click here!

 Some BTLPT Background

 For those of you who don’t know, the Bilingual Target Language Proficiency Test, better known as the BTLPT, is one of the teacher certification tests required for individuals who’d like to teach bilingual education in the state of Texas.

 Prospective bilingual teacher candidates in Texas who wish to teach in an elementary school setting must pass 4 exams (yes, four!) in order to be fully certified as a bilingual teacher.
 Below are the required tests: